-The reason why the issue occurred is that the policy 1 arrived before policy 2.
-Based on current ConfigMgr 2007 design, the program policy deletion is not prioritized over maintenance window policy deletion because the policies were evaluated and applied one by one and there is no priority flag in the policies.
+The reason why the issue occurred is that policy 1 arrived before policy 2.
+Based on the current ConfigMgr 2007 design, the program policy deletion is not prioritized over maintenance window policy deletion because the policies were evaluated and applied one by one.
+There is no priority flag in the policies.
 SCCM ConfigMgr FIX Removing computers from a collection may cause an unexpected reboot.

-This is by design behaviour in ConfigMgr 2007.
+This is by design behavior in ConfigMgr 2007.

-In the current version of ConfigMgr 2007, we need to pay attention when moving computers between collections that have a maintenance window setting because the maintenance window setting means that the computers cannot perform change outside of the maintenance window.
+In the current version of ConfigMgr 2007, we need to pay attention when moving computers between collections with a maintenance window setting because the maintenance window setting means that the computers cannot perform changes outside of the maintenance window.

-It is recommended that administrators follow the best practice of naming the collections in a specific manner (such as “MW-“), then the administrator know the collections that have a maintenance window and thus will not remove operations outside of the Maintenance window.
+It is recommended that administrators follow the best practice of naming the collections specifically (such as “MW-“).
+The administrator knows the collections with a maintenance window and thus will not remove operations outside the Maintenance window.

 Best Practice Recommendations